 These marketers also make a point of designing customer-focused marketing interactions that yield more first-party data.
 With that in mind, high performers have responded to privacy concerns and new data regulations in ways that address customer concerns while ensuring they can still collect valuable data.
 This includes shifting away from cookies to first-party data, and offering consumers incentives to share their data.

 Calling upon combined first- through third-party data, high performers can better map and market to the CDJ.
-Specifically, their top two applications of this combined data are journey mapping and dynamic personalized creative.
+Specifically, their top two applications of this combined data are journey mapping and dynamic personalised creative.

-By helping make sense of big data, AI technologies make it possible to personalize experiences and interact with consumers in smarter ways — personalized at the precise time the customer expects.
+By helping make sense of big data, AI technologies make it possible to personalise experiences and interact with consumers in smarter ways — personalised at the precise time the customer expects.
 These technologies even help use data to predict intent across the CDJ.
 For example, they enable marketers to understand the brands a consumer is considering and their likelihood of purchasing.

 High-performance marketers are increasing their CXQ using a cocktail of AI-powered chatbots, digital assistants and cognitive services.
 While they are far more likely to take advantage of chatbots, digital assistants and AI cognitive services technologies, they see an 88% increase in engagement with cognitive services.